Membership and Account Agreement

 13. Certificate Accounts

-Any time deposit, term share, share certificate, or certificate of deposit account allowed by state law (certificate account), whichever we offer, is subject to the terms of this Agreement, the Truth-in Savings Disclosure, and the Account Receipt for each account, the terms of which are incorporated herein by reference.
+Any term share, share certificate, time deposit or certificate of deposit account (certificate account), whichever we offer as allowed by applicable federal or state law, is subject to the terms of this Agreement, the Truth-in-Savings Disclosure, the Account Receipt for each account, and any other documents we provide for the account, the terms of which are incorporated herein by reference.

 b.
 How Transactions are Posted to Your Account.
 Basically, there are two types of transactions that affect your account: credits (deposits of money into your account) and debits (payments out of your account).
 It is important to understand how each is applied to your account so that you know how much money you have and how much is available to you at any given time.
 This section explains generally how and when we post transactions to your account.

 Credits.
 Deposits are generally added to your account when we receive them.
 However, in some cases when you deposit a check, the full amount of the deposit may not be available to you at the time of deposit.
-Please refer to the Funds Availability Policy Disclosure provided at the time you opened your account for details regarding the timing and availability of funds from deposits.
+Please refer to the Funds Availability Policy Disclosure for details regarding the timing and availability of funds from deposits.

 Debits.
 There are several types of debit transactions.
 Common debit transactions are generally described below.
 Keep in mind that there are many ways transactions are presented for payment by merchants, and we are not necessarily in control of when transactions are received.